-The police attempted to occupy the Telephone Exchange, which was under the control of the anarchist (and socialist) workers.
+On May 3, the police attempted to occupy the Telephone Exchange, which was under the control of anarchist (and socialist) workers.
 In the Catalan metropolis, heart and symbol of the revolution, legal authority stopped at nothing in disarming whatever remained alive, spontaneous and anti-bourgeois.
 The local police, moreover, was in the hands of the PSUC.
-Confronted by an openly hostile power, the proletarians finally understood that this power was not their own, that they had given it the gift of their insurrection ten months earlier, and their insurrection had been turned against them.
-In reaction to the power grab by the state, a general strike paralyzed Barcelona.
-It was too late.
-The workers still had the capacity to rise up against the state (this time in its democratic form) but they could no longer push their struggle to the point of an open break.
+Confronted by an openly hostile power, the workers finally understood that this power was not their own, that they had given it the gift of their insurrection ten months earlier, and that their insurrection